Before discussing the best tricks to secure your WordPress website, we need to think about why everyone talks about the WordPress security checklist?

 Setting up an SSL is not a big issue because you can request your hosting provider to enable your SSL certificates, and they will, and the good thing is that it is provided to you free of cost in most cases to secure your WordPress website.

 All the excellent hosting provider uses Let’s Encrypt with their packages.
-As previously described, it will also rank you higher in google; you can read its complete manual by clicking here.
+As previously described, it will also rank you higher in Google; you can read its complete manual by clicking here.

 12. Add Users With 100% Attention

 Don’t worry.
-You can use a plugin to ensure that your users register and log in with a strong password to secure your WordPress website.
+You can use a plugin to ensure your users register and log in with a strong password to secure your WordPress website.

 13. Never Keep Admin as Your Username